Exploring the Effects of User-Agent and User-Designer Similarity in Virtual Human Design to Promote Mental Health Intentions for College Students: Limitations

 The study also did not sufficiently explore the influence of factors beyond gender and ethnicity, such as facial expressions and physical attractiveness, on participants' perceptions of virtual humans.
 For example, the top-selected male virtual humans predominantly displayed happy expressions, which might have influenced participant choices and highlighted a potential oversight regarding the impact of facial cues.
-When interpreting our observations, we should acknowledge these limitations and consider their implications for the study's design and outcomes.
-By doing so, future research can be better positioned to address these shortcomings, which may help explore further research in this area.

-Moreover, in the second part of the study, it was observed that participants from the \textbf{Intervention group - ``Explicit legacy"} (Section \ref{W3 P2: Experimental Groups}) struggled to fully recall the designer's demographic characteristics.
-This suggests that future research should explore alternative methods to mitigate this issue.
-However, this limitation also provided valuable insights: designer cues should not be limited to verbal messages.
-These findings showed that the visual demographics of the agent could overshadow the verbally communicated demographics of the designer, indicating that the design process should carefully consider the balance between these two forms of communication.
+Moreover, in the second part of the study, it was observed that participants from the \textbf{Intervention group - ``Explicit legacy"} (Section \ref{W3 P2: Experimental Groups}) struggled to fully recall the designer's demographic characteristics, possibly affecting participants’ intentions toward mental health conversations.
+This suggests that future research should explore alternative methods to mitigate this issue and consider that information on designer cues should not be limited to verbal messages.

-These limitations provide helpful insights for future research to address the complexity involved in designing virtual humans and understanding the impact of their demographic characteristics on user perceptions.